 Analysts Estimate American Axle & Manufacturing (AXL) to Report a Decline in Earnings: What to Look Out for

-The market expects American Axle & Manufacturing (AXL) to deliver a year-over-year decline in earnings on lower revenues when it reports results for the quarter ended March 2020.
-This widely-known consensus outlook is important in assessing the company's earnings picture, but a powerful factor that might influence its near-term stock price is how the actual results compare to these estimates.
+American Axle & Manufacturing (AXL) is expected to deliver a year-over-year decline in earnings on lower revenues when it reports results for the quarter ended March 2020.
+This widely-known consensus outlook gives a good sense of the company's earnings picture, but how the actual results compare to these estimates is a powerful factor that could impact its near-term stock price.

 While management's discussion of business conditions on the earnings call will mostly determine the sustainability of the immediate price change and future earnings expectations, it's worth having a handicapping insight into the odds of a positive EPS surprise.